Visit us at the 2023 AES Conference

 • Control unwanted burst and spontaneous firing that can lead to seizures

-XEN1101 is being studied as a once-daily capsule taken with food with no titration required.12
+Azetukalner is being studied as a once-daily capsule taken with food with no titration.12

-View our clinical trial brochure for XEN1101 in FOS and PGTCS to learn more.
+View our clinical trial brochure for azetukalner in focal onset seizures and primary generalized tonic-clonic seizures to learn more.

 VIEW BROCHURE